-In general, it is used to determine the chromaticity of the light source to the human eye.
+In general, CCT is used to determine the chromaticity of the light source and how it appears to the human eye.

-“Warm” light means something that leans on the yellow to red range where “cool” means more white or blue-ish.
+“Warm” light means something that leans on the yellow to the red range whereas “cool” means more white or blue-ish.

 Here’s a visual representation of that: